DMKEBUSINESSGMBH/typo3-mkcontentai/README.md

 ## Changelog

-- 11.0.3 upscale and outpaint via context menu in filelist, generate image from filelist module, generate image from image content
+- 11.0.3: upscale and outpaint via context menu in filelist, generate image from filelist module, generate image from image content
-- 11.0.0. compatibilty to TYPO3 10.4
-- 12.0.2: add StabilityAI including upscaling, add outpainting, little cleanup and fixes for some warnings
-- 12.0.1: update extension icon
-- 12.0.0: initial release
+- 11.0.0: initial release for TYPO3 10.4